Personal Independence Payment Guide

-Personal Independence Payment (PIP) is a benefit that will gradually replace Disability Living Allowance (DLA) for 16-64 year olds.
-People aged under 16 or over 64 will not be affected by these changes and can continue to receive or claim DLA or Attendance Allowance.
+Personal Independence Payment (PIP) is a benefit that will gradually replace Disability Living Allowance (DLA) for those aged between 16 and state pension age.
+People aged under 16 or who have reached state pension age will not be affected by these changes and can continue to receive or claim DLA or Attendance Allowance.

-All new claims for 16 - 65 year olds are for PIP instead of DLA.
+All new claims for those aged between 16 and state pension age are for PIP instead of DLA.

 People who are receiving DLA for a fixed period which comes up for review will be reassessed for PIP, those with indefinite awards will be reassessed on a postcode basis in great britain and a random selection basis in Northern Ireland.

 The Personal Independence Payment is gradually being replaced with the Adult Disability Payment which is being rolled out in the following phases:

 - 21 March 2022 – Dundee, Perth & Kinross, the Western Isles

 - 20 June 2022 – (in addition) Angus, North & South Lanarkshire

 - 25 July 2022 – (in addition) Fife, North Ayrshire, East Ayrshire, South Ayrshire, Moray, Aberdeen City & Aberdeenshire

 - 29 August 2022 - all other areas in Scotland

 The two benefits currently provide the same support, so all the information below applies if you are claiming the Adult Disability Payment instead of the Personal Independence Payment.